Ken Starr, whose probe led to Clinton impeachment, dies

 Putting the investigation behind him, Starr embarked on a career in academia, first as dean of the law school at Pepperdine University where he taught constitutional issues and civil procedures, then as president of Baylor University in his home state of Texas.
 He also became an author, writing “First Among Equals: The Supreme Court in American Life.”

-A review commissioned by the school found that under Starr, school administrators discouraged students from reporting or participating in student conduct reviews, and even contributed to or accommodated a “hostile” environment against the alleged victims.

-In a statement, Starr apologized to “those victims who were not treated with the care, concern, and support they deserve.”

-Starr was born in Vernon, a small Texas town near the Oklahoma state, and raised in San Antonio.
-He earned his B.A. from George Washington University in 1968, his M.A. from Brown University in 1969 and his J.D. degree from Duke University Law School in 1973.
+Born in Vernon and raised in San Antonio, Starr earned his B.A. from George Washington University in 1968, his M.A. from Brown University in 1969 and his J.D. degree from Duke University Law School in 1973.
 He was a law clerk to Chief Justice Warren E. Burger from 1975 to 1977.

 As a young attorney at the law firm of Gibson, Dunn & Crutcher in Los Angeles, Starr worked with William French Smith, who became attorney general in the administration of President Ronald Reagan.
 Starr became counselor to Smith, and from there was nominated by Reagan to the federal appeals court.